Error Notebook-Guided, Training-Free Part Retrieval in 3D CAD Assemblies via Vision-Language Models: Methodology

-Subsequently, we leverage the same model to further generate high-level specifications for the 3D assemblies.
+Subsequently, we leverage GPT-4o (Omni) again to further generate high-level specifications for the 3D assemblies.
 Each specification is focused on relationships between selected parts within the assembly.
 The process is as follows: First, the model reviews the assembly image and the corresponding list of part descriptions.
 It then selects two part descriptions that are most likely to exhibit a direct physical, spatial, or functional relationship (e.g., fit, mounting, alignment, or coupling).
 For each pair, the model generates a specification sentence that articulates the relationship, fit, or assembly condition between the two parts.
 The resulting set of filenames, ${f_i}$, is subsequently adopted as the ground truth for downstream part retrieval tasks.
 Figure~\ref{fig:appendix_prompt_2} presents the prompt for this process.

-Finally, to facilitate the construction of a human preference database, which enables the evaluation of model performance from a human-centric perspective, we incorporate a human annotation stage.
-Specifically, we first employ Python’s FreeCAD library to merge the selected parts into a single STEP file, and then use PythonOCC to render an image.
+Finally, to facilitate the construction of a human preference database, we incorporate a human annotation stage.
 Each annotation bundle includes the merged part image, the original assembly image, and the relevant specification sentence.
-Professional annotators review these materials and filter items according to the following procedure:
+Professional annotators review and filter items according to the following procedure:

 (1) Examine the assembly image to gain a comprehensive understanding of the overall structure.

 (2) Items with overly similar part descriptions are discarded, as such cases can lead to ambiguity and multiple possible answers during part retrieval.